 4. Thailand follows the dress code and expects its visitors to follow the same when they visit any place that is connected with the King or the Monks.
-For women, this means no sleeveless, no shorts / torn jeans and for men, it means no shorts and no torn jeans.
+For women, this means no sleeveless, no shorts / torn jeans, and for men, it means no shorts and no torn jeans.
 This is the way they show respect to the king and the religious leaders.
-As someone who believes in the continuity of the cultures, I respect this code.
-I only wish they communicate it to visitors in advance, so that they come well prepared and not have to pay for the same at the venue.
+As someone who believes in the continuity of cultures, I respect this code.
+I only wish they communicate it to visitors in advance, so that they come well prepared and do not have to pay for the same at the venue.

 Color & Day

 5. Each day of the week is associated with a color, and the day you are born, that is your lucky color, makes me an Orange person – a color I do like.
-King was born on Monday so you always see his portrait surrounded by yellow color, and Queen’s in blue as she was born on Friday.
+King was born on Monday so you always see his portrait surrounded by a yellow color, and Queen’s in blue as she was born on Friday.

 a.
 Monday – Yellow